tenwiseman/synctool-remotefolder/README.md

-However, if the target contains "foreign" files that do not exist in the source folder or target files exist with a newer LastWriteTime than the source, then the user is asked if they would like these files copied back to the source folder.
+However, if the target contains "foreign" files that do not exist in the source folder or target files exist with a newer LastWriteTime than the source, then the user is asked if they would like these files instead copied back to the source folder.

 This assists the workflow where the user may be directly debugging and fixing the contents of files on the remote machine, and they would like their sucessful